mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 #### Plan Expectations

-* Quarterly plans are locked for the quarter – Changeable only in MLT team meeting
+* Quarterly plans are locked for the quarter – changeable only in MLT team meeting
 * Progress on quarter plans reviewed at the start of next quarter
 * Okay to reduce targets prior to 20 days before quarter end \(except revenue & pipeline\)
 * Quarterly plans are in context of annual VPMOM